-- A brief summary of the student's alleged behavior during the incident. - A list of policy violation(s) with written explanation. - A list of assigned sanctions.
+- A summary of the student's alleged behavior during the incident. - A list of policy violation(s) with a written explanation. - A list of assigned outcomes.

-Appeals- Students may appeal the decision made by a hearing body through a Disciplinary Hearing.
-The written appeal must be submitted to the Student Success Team within (3) business days of the date of the decision letter.
-The Student Success Team will consider the appeal, testimony made during the Disciplinary Hearing, as well as, the incident report.
+Appeals- Students may appeal the decision made by a hearing body through a Determination Hearing.
+The written appeal must be submitted to the student conduct administrator within (3) business days of the date of the decision letter.
+The Vice President of Enrollment and Student Affairs will consider the appeal, testimony made during the Determination Hearing, as well as the incident report.
 Students may appeal a decision for the following reasons only:

-- Procedural Error- The Disciplinary Hearing was not conducted fairly in that the accused student did not have a reasonable opportunity to prepare and/or present a rebuttal of the allegations. - Unsupported Conclusion- The facts in the case were not sufficient enough to establish that a policy was violated. - Disproportionate Sanction- The sanction imposed was not appropriate for the violation. - New Evidence- Relevant/Sufficient facts that were not known during the Disciplinary Hearing would alter the decision.
+- Procedural Error- The Determination Hearing was not conducted fairly in that the accused student did not have a reasonable opportunity to prepare and/or present a rebuttal of the allegations. - Unsupported Conclusion- The facts in the case were not sufficient enough to establish that a policy was violated.

+- Disproportionate Outcomes- The outcome imposed was not appropriate for the violation. - New Evidence- Relevant/Sufficient facts that were not known during the Disciplinary Hearing would alter the decision.

-After reviewing the appeal, the Student Success Team will:
+After reviewing the appeal, the Vice President of Enrollment and Student Affairs will:

-- Uphold the finding and sanction from the Disciplinary Hearing body. - Modify (without increasing) the finding and/or sanction from the Disciplinary Hearing body. - Determine if a new Disciplinary Hearing should take place.
+- Uphold the findings and outcomes from the Determination Hearing body. - Modify (without increasing) the finding and/or outcome from the Determination Hearing body. - Determine if a new Determination Hearing should take place.

-The Student Success Team will send an electronic copy of the appeal decision letter to the accused student's Johnson College email.
-Additionally, the Student Success Office will send a hard copy of the decision letter to the student.
+The Vice President of Enrollment and Student Affairs will send an electronic copy of the appeal decision letter to the accused student's Johnson College email.
+Additionally, a hard copy of the decision letter will attempt to be delivered to the student upon request.